 Father, thank You for Your ingenuity and creativity.
 Thank You for making me so unique.
 I’m one of a kind!
 We all are!
 Reflecting in Your image is my desire; enjoying Your fellowship is my blessing; knowing You more is my longing; sharing Your truths is my passion.
 Lord, help each of us to live our lives with the joy and purpose You intended.
 I’m so glad You created us all with Your love and in Your image.

-If you’d like a free copy of my “Panster” Apple Pie Recipe–the one I baked today in this picture, you’ll find it here.
-Don’t know what I mean by “panster?”
+If you’d like a complimentary copy of my “Pantser” Apple Pie Recipe–like the one in the above picture, you’ll find it on my freebies page.
+Don’t know what I mean by “pantser?”
 Check out the recipe, and you’ll find out!